CS2103JAN2017-W09-B2/addressbook-level4/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 tasks without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should minimise keystrokes required to enter a command.
+5. Should be stored as a local copy.
+6. Code should be open-source.
+7. Should contain automated test cases.

 ## Appendix D : Glossary